I Voted

 by white men or brown, because it is written in star semen,

-I voted to erase maps, straight lines, right angles of the surveyor
+I voted to erase straight lines and right angles.

-keep the edges of the vineyard ragged and ungleaned
+I voted to keep the edges of the vineyard ragged

 I voted for open borders between death and birth.